 Controlling the Loadstar isn’t much of a chore, though aiming its weapons definitely is.
 The ship more or less drives itself, but you need to steer it for track changes.
 Some of these come fast – usually you’re barreling down on the scene of an accident and have a second to make the detour.
 The D-pad controls the cursor, and moving the cursor to the edge of the screen when a turn is available makes the turn.
 Meanwhile, the cursor also targets enemies – who can also appear on the edges of the screen – so expect a LOT of accidental turns as you’re trying to target a foe.
 These foes are robot cops who threaten you with citations before crashing into you and causing damage.
 You must target and shoot them with C, or target the shots they fire and deflect them with B.

 This means the screen gets hectic fast, and pretty much ensures that you can’t shoot a drone and deflect some shots at the same time.
 The cursor is also pretty slow for such a challenge, and this is definitely a game that could have used a mouse.
 Combinations of buttons will activate super shields and a screen clearing attack, and these are pretty easy to pull off.
 Still, the unnecessary confusion with targeting an enemy and turning instead happens so often that it makes the controls overly frustrating.
 It would have made so much more sense to have a separate button activate the turns.
+This is probably a better game on the PC.

 The game itself is completely about driving around the rails, avoiding blocked tracks, and trying to use your compass and landmarks to get to your next destination on time.
 Throw in defending your ship, and that’s it.
 It seems intentionally a lot like Sewer Shark, but more hectic and less enjoyable.
 The movies are barely interesting, and the story is bland and clearly only serves as a thin excuse for the lackluster gameplay.
 At least the idea of interstellar trucking as shown seems believable, but if there was anything interesting in the world Cobb created, it didn’t get fully translated into this game.
 Thankfully, someone else in power agreed as this is the first and last episode in the “epic story of Tully Bodine.”